 Ultimately you get to the point you're like, Well, this is my job.
 This is what I have to do.
 And there are people who rely on this industry for their paychecks and for food and shelter and clothing and happiness.
 And so, you know, I don't have any other choice.
 So you just sort of put your head down and do the best you can.
 This is our little tiny corner of the world, and so we're going to do this thing as well as we can and try to keep everybody who works on these shows as safe as it can be.

 That’s ultimately what the strike is, on a larger scale: An attempt by writers to make their tiny corner of the workforce as safe and secure as it can be for the people in it.
 Or, as Conover said when I told him of Schur's words: “That's what a union does.”

 Katharine Trendacosta writes about tech policy, the entertainment industry, pop culture, and where those things intersect.
 In her day job, she's the Associate Director of Policy and Activism for the digital civil liberties nonprofit the Electronic Frontier Foundation.
+(Her writing here reflects her views alone and not those of EFF.)
 In her spare time, she writes things like this.